JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

    - Position your face in the frame
    - Capture your face image
    - The system will register your face with AWS Rekognition
+   - If the face is detected successfully, you'll receive a confirmation
+   - If no face is detected, you'll be prompted to try again with better lighting

 4. **View Historical Matches:**
    - After registration, the system automatically runs historical matching